sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json/index.rst

-Executing workflow without Fire Insights
+Executing workflow without Sparkflows
 ==================

-The workflows created in Fire Insights can be executed on Databricks without having Fire Insights installation available.
+The workflows created in Sparkflows can be executed on Databricks without having Sparkflows installation available.

 Architecture diagram
 ----------